phantonce/EOS-Blockchain-Based-Game/README.md

 The game is basically controlled by the frontend and interacts with the blockchain through a customized API Service .

-The Element Battle Game is a PVE (player vs computer).
-The player plays against an AI that has been built to effectively draw cards and play fairly against the player
+The Element Battle Game is a PVE (player vs computer) game.
+The player plays against an AI that has been built to effectively draw cards and play fairly against the player with each hand wins and losses recorded on the blockchain